szabgab/rust.code-maven.com/pages/rocket-logging.md

 ![](images/rocket-logging.png)

 But oh, we only see the info, warn, and error messages.
+We don't see the **debug** message.

 ## Configuring the log level